EndPointCorp/end-point-blog/2022/06/3-useful-built-in-objects-and-functions-in-javascript.md

 ### The URL API’s URLSearchParams object

 Imagine you're writing a function that needs to parse and use a URL's search parameters.
 Pretty simple task, right?
-It wouldn't be too hard to do by hand, but there's probably a library out there somewhere, so you do a google search for "javascript parse url parameters" and click on the [first Stack Overflow answer](https://stackoverflow.com/questions/8486099/how-do-i-parse-a-url-query-parameters-in-javascript) in the results.
+It wouldn't be too hard to do by hand, but there's probably a library out there somewhere, so you do a Google search for "javascript parse url parameters" and click on the [first Stack Overflow answer](https://stackoverflow.com/questions/8486099/how-do-i-parse-a-url-query-parameters-in-javascript) in the results.
 You're greeted with an answer that defines a function using `.split()` a few times and then a much longer and more complex function that decodes the parameters in a non-standard way.
 Is this really necessary?

 With the built-in [`URLSearchParams`](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams) object, no. Supported in every major browser except Internet Explorer (which just reached its end of support life), this nice object handles parsing and formatting of string parameters with proper encoding and decoding: